Host a Meeting

 - Coordinating the production of printed materials, merchandising items and signage for the entire event.

-- Designating a Technical Coordinator to collaborate in the preliminary analysis of technical alternatives and in the implementation of the agreed solutions, prior to and during the event, so as to guarantee the highest quality standards for both the network and the Internet service.
+- Appointing a technical coordinator to collaborate in the preliminary analysis of technical alternatives and in the implementation of the agreed upon solutions, prior to and during the event, so as to guarantee the highest quality standards for both the network and the Internet service.

-- Designating a Communications Coordinator to work in conjunction with LACNIC on the local promotion and dissemination of the event.
+- Appointing a communications coordinator to work with LACNIC on the local promotion and dissemination of the event.